-Yesterday, we talked about building momentum by aligning people to the vision.
-Churches that succeed in aligning people to vision teach and empower people to commit to Christ, the Word of God, a prayer life and a redeemed community of people.
+One way to build momentum is by aligning people to the vision.
+Churches that succeed in aligning people to vision teach and empower people to commit to Christ, the Word of God, a prayer life and deeper church commitment.

 People must be convicted, that is, have strong confidence, that the local church is something they can give their life to building.